Description du projet

 Unlike current drugs, our inhibitors offer a potential superior safety profile for short and long term use and an improved therapeutic control of the symptoms associated to neuropsychiatric disorders.
 These effects can be achieved thanks to an innovative self-limiting mechanism of action that mildly but effectively restore the natural functioning of different neuronal circuits.
 Thanks to this pro-homeostatic effect on neurotransmission and neuronal plasticity, our inhibitors have the potential to become the first effective treatment for unmet needs in neuropsychiatric disorders with enormous benefit for patients, healthcare providers, communities and society.

-We recently identified our preclinical drug candidate with two potential follow up/back up compounds after a thorough medicinal chemistry programme.
+We identified our preclinical drug candidate with two potential follow up/back up compounds after a thorough medicinal chemistry programme.
 Several activities are ongoing to finalize non-regulatory preclinical tests, which are followed by regulatory preclinical safety study.
 Synendos aims to enter into human trials as soon as the preclinical development will be completed.

 The identification of the new drug target enables Synendos to optimize a drug discovery platform to identify new generation inhibitors and expand its pipeline.